-This research and thesis serve to further advance, in a positive and complementary direction,
+This research and thesis serve to further advance, in a positive and complementary direction, both project management and fundraising; the theory and the practice.

 3 In 1964, AFP was the first international organization for professional fundraisers in the world to create a Code of Ethics.